Exploring and Fish Kisses

 “Sorry… Back in Michigan there for a moment,” I apologize and unclip the badge, stuffing it into the inside suit pocket for tomorrow.

 “So, your holiday?
 It was good?” he reminds me.

 “Yeah….
 I think it’s age, though.
 I just don’t travel the same way any longer,” I answer directly and a bit half-heartedly.
 “Any more than a single travel partner, my wife or one my kids or a buddy on a guy’s trip, and, well, I get a bit put out.
 I truly hate dealing with group coordination.
 It feels more like I’m wasting time.”

 But, age is only part of the vacation equation.
 Author Jim Harrison once wrote the days are stacked against what we think we are.
 In my youthful mind, I am an explorer.
 But, lately, time feels like it is pressuring what is available to discover.
 I travel.
 But, I don’t assimilate in nearly enough exploring.

 It is 9:30 now.
-The mermaid should be making her appearance soon.
+The mermaid should be making an appearance soon.
 My Colleague’s voice trails off into the bar noise.
 Another associate of his joins in over his shoulder talking about work.

 The fish in the aquarium above make a sudden dart at one end as our entertainment for the moment slips gracefully into view.
-She is half girl and half fish.
-The shock of auburn hair is equally matched by her shimmering, blue-green tail.
+She is a half girl and half fish.
+Her shimmering, blue-green tail equally matches the shock of auburn hair.
 She smiles and waves.
 Most of the bar, like me, have their phones on record.

 They kiss; fish lips meet mermaid affection.